For this post, we have created a minimalist gifting guide.

 Just like shopping in day to day life, minimalists are very mindful, conscious consumers.
 They stay very aware of how they spend their time and money, and it reflects in their gifting style as well.

-With this in mind, we have set up The Three Principles of Minimalist Gifting to help navigate through ideas in order to find the perfect, meaningful gifts for your loved ones.
+With this in mind, we are including The Three Principles of Minimalist Gifting in this gifting guide to help you find the perfect, meaningful gifts for your loved ones.
+These principles are Time, Choice, and Experience.

 The Gift Of Experience

-Experience is a gift for them to interact with, they can walk away with a new skill or memories made.
-(Also think in terms of time spent away from screens/phones/etc.)
+Try to choose something that gets them away from screens / phones etc. Experience is a gift for them to interact with, a gift that lets them walk away with a new skill or lasting memories made.

 Listed below are some gifts from each category to get you started: